The Wayside Chapel has provided unconditional love, care and support for people on and around the streets of Kings Cross since 1964.

 Each year, thousands of people visit Wayside for assistance in gaining equitable access to essential health, welfare and related services.
 In the past year alone, Wayside provided, amongst other services, 9,416 community meals, 7,338 1:1 support sessions, 6,528 changes of clothing, 3,456 instances of activity-based support to people with a long-term mental health issue, 2,131 applications of first aid and health support, 1,871 referrals to services and agencies and 884 social and recreational activities.
 People purchased 100,636 low cost items in the Cafe and over 4,774 members of the community visited Wayside to learn about our work.

-Overall, 48,000 visits were made by people seeking assistance or just stopping by for a chat, a coffee or a quiet place where they can find company and acceptance.
+Overall, 82,000 instances of support were provided to people seeking assistance or just stopping by for a chat and a place where they can find company and acceptance.

 What does an average week at Wayside look like?